Above: Can Egypt Learn From Thailand?, The New York Times, August 22, 2013

 This is also the reason that Thaksin has to act now rather than later.
 He can no longer wait for another year or a better time.
 There is no better time.
 That is why the government must finally pass some sort of amnesty as soon as it can.

 So let’s take the New York Times op-ed piece at face value.
 It betrays a very U.S.-centric way of seeing the world.
 This is the American view that there is an innate desire in people for representative democracy–it is what people naturally aim for.
-However, as we have seen in Iraq, Egypt and much of the Arab Spring nations, while the U.S. attempted to interpret these movements as a desire for freedom and democracy, they were actually more about one disadvantaged political sphere trying to take their turn at power and disadvantaging any others.
+However, as we have seen in Iraq, Egypt and much of the Arab Spring nations, while the U.S. attempted to interpret these movements as a desire for freedom and democracy, they were actually more about one disadvantaged political sphere trying to take their turn at power and disadvantaging all others.
 This might be the start of democracy, or better than what it replaced, but the societal impulse for openness, inclusion, and accountability is usually lacking.

 The Pheu Thai in Thailand, the Muslim Brotherhood in Egypt, even Erdogan of Turkey were voted in and thus seemed to be what the people wanted.
 All rode a wave of popular support and have a public image based on a contrast with previous restrictive or unrepresentative regimes.
 Like Morsi in Egypt, the Pheu Thai and Thaksin’s Red Shirts are cheered by their supporters when they attempt to enact measures that strengthen the executive and weaken judicial and other checks on the sitting government’s actions.

-The fear of the courts in particular is not unfounded in Thailand as courts have emerged as a method of dissolving parties.
+The fear of the courts in particular is not unfounded in Thailand as courts have emerged as a method of dissolving political parties.
 Also, a case can be made that the corrupt and relatively chaotic way of doing things in Thailand could be straightened out by a couple decades of Malaysian or Singaporean-style one-party rule.
 Certainly the Thai opposition has shows little innovation or relevance in Thaksin-dominated Thailand.

 The West can only hope that these proto-democratic movements can someday generate a functional multi-party system.